davidvasandani/blog/posts/netlify-prisma-and-cockroachdb/netlify-prisma-and-cockroachdb.md

 tags:
   - post
 ---
-Instead of rehashing an existing how-to guide, I'm going to point to this one if you want to get a boiler plate
+Instead of rehashing an existing how-to guide for how to setup Netlify, Prisma, and CockroachDB, I'm going to point to this [one](https://github.com/cockroachdb/cockroachdb-typescript).

+After creating the CockroachDB cluster and adding the `DATABASE_URL` to the `.env`, these are the commands I used to get up and running:
 ```
 npx prisma migrate dev --name init
 npx prisma db seed
 netlify dev